-Governance

-- The scheme will be managed by a legally registered not-for-profit entity.
+- Governance - The scheme will be managed by a legally registered not-for-profit entity.

 - Annual independent audits will be conducted on scheme performance and included in scheme's annual reports to the Ministry for the Environment.
-The annual reports must contain the following: - financial performance and scheme cost-effectiveness. - environmental performance; and - agreements with scheme service providers. - Governance arrangements will be established for the initial set up and ongoing development and operation of the scheme that are appropriate to the size and scale of the scheme. - All governance activities will adhere to the Commerce Commission guidelines on collaborative activities between competitors, including but not limited to considering the option of applying for collaborative activity clearance from the Commission for the scheme. - The scheme will be the only accredited scheme for that product, or - have agreements in place with other scheme managers to enable cooperation and cost-effective materials handling and to prevent confusion for household and business consumers; and - demonstrate how net community and environmental benefit (including cost-effectiveness and non-monetary impacts) will result from multiple schemes for that priority product. - Directors or governance boards will: - be appointed through an open and transparent process. - represent the interests of producers and consumers of the priority product and the wider community as informed by stakeholder advisory groups; and - follow governance best practice guidelines, for example the Institute of Directors of New Zealand Code of Practice for Directors, including for the identification and management of conflicts of interest.
+The annual reports must contain the following: - financial performance and scheme cost-effectiveness. - environmental performance; and - agreements with scheme service providers. - Governance arrangements will be established for the initial set up and ongoing development and operation of the scheme that are appropriate to the size and scale of the scheme. - All governance activities will adhere to the Commerce Commission guidelines on collaborative activities between competitors, including but not limited to considering the option of applying for collaborative activity clearance from the Commission for the scheme. - The scheme will be the only accredited scheme for that product, or - have agreements in place with other scheme managers to enable cooperation and cost-effective materials handling and to prevent confusion for household and business consumers; and - demonstrate how net community and environmental benefit (including cost-effectiveness and non-monetary impacts) will result from multiple schemes for that priority product. - Directors or governance boards will: - be appointed through an open and transparent process. - represent the interests of producers and consumers of the priority product and the wider community as informed by stakeholder advisory groups; and - follow governance best practice guidelines, for example the Institute of Directors of New Zealand Code of Practice for Directors, including for the identification and management of conflicts of interest. - Scheme operations - Services (e.g., collection, sorting, material recovery and disposal) will be procured using transparent, non-discriminatory, and competitive processes open to all competent entities whether existing, new entrant or social enterprise.